bromite/bromite/README.md

 # Releases

-All built versions are available as [releases](https://github.com/bromite/bromite/releases); the [official website](https://www.bromite.org/) points to those releases and - when browsing via Android - it will automatically highlight the one apt for your device (or none otherwise).
+All built versions are available as [Releases](https://github.com/bromite/bromite/releases) : The [Official website](https://www.bromite.org/) points to those releases and - when browsing via Android - it will automatically highlight the one compatible with your device (or none otherwise).

 Each tag corresponds to a Chromium Stable release tag.

 Bromite is currently built for ARM, ARM64 and x86 and for the Android SDK version 23+; [Bromite SystemWebView](https://www.bromite.org/system_web_view) is provided as well (SDK23+).
 For every Bromite build you can always find a matching [vanilla Chromium](https://www.bromite.org/chromium) build which is used for example to verify which issues are specific to Bromite or not.

-You will automatically receive notifications about new updates (and be able to install them) via the auto updater functionality (enabled by default), see [related wiki page](https://github.com/bromite/bromite/wiki/AutomaticUpdates).
+You will automatically receive notifications about new updates (and be able to install them) via the auto updater functionality (enabled by default), see The [Wiki page](https://github.com/bromite/bromite/wiki/AutomaticUpdates).

 All official releases are also available through the [official third-party F-Droid repository](https://www.bromite.org/fdroid).